Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 The first 4 test cases all reduce to exactly 5 all-or-none sets of events.
 In each of those cases, 5 sets need to be assigned to 5 different numbers.
 Too easy, right?
 What about __Test Case 5: Minimal text__?
 Because the text is so short, the all-or-none sets do not reduce down to 5, leaving the following options.

 1. Algorithm X could be used to determine how 6 or 7 or 8 sets can be assigned to only 5 numbers.
-To be honest, Algorithm X still seems like overkill.
+To be honest, Algorithm X still seems like a bit too much compared to a simple algorithm to combine independent sets until the total number of sets gets to 5.

 <details>
 <summary>Spoiler Alert: Click here for Option 2.</summary>